RadiantLabs/modeling-api-docs/docs/source/api.rst

 HVAC Heat Pumps
 ~~~~~~~~~~~~~~~

 Each space conditioning heat pump can be entered in ``...building.systems.hvac.hvacHeatPumps``.
+Currently, this array is limited to a maximum size of 1.
+See note about `objects and arrays`_ for more information.

 =================================  =======  ==========================  ==============  ========  ==================  ==============================================
 Property                           Type     Units                       Constraints     Required  Default             Notes